 Chair of Governing Body, Co-opted Governor

-Member of the Attainment and Progress Committee
+Member of the Attainment and Progress Committee.

 SEN and Attendance Link Governor

-Member of the Personnel Committee
+Member of the Finance and Premises Committee